 Eric works with students on major & career planning, internship & job preparation, and the graduate & professional school application process.
 He also serves as an advisor for Undeclared students, and works closely with faculty to deliver a broad range of classroom presentations on a variety of career topics.

 Eric’s articles and conference presentations include “Practical Exercises for Understanding Vocational Fit” (2017), “Free Will, Choice, and Discovery on the Career Voyage” (2015), “A Practical 'Happenstance' or 'Voyage' Exercise” (2014), “Stop Saying Career “Path”!”
 (2013) and “The future is actually behind us: why chaos and happenstance theories are counterintuitive” (2012).

-Jan has worked in Career Development for over 14 years, and has additional experience in both Residence Life and non-profit community service program management.
-At Capital, Jan works with students on internship and job preparation, works closely with our Peer Career Advisor program, and serves as the lead administrator for Capital’s job board.
-She works with employers who are seeking Capital students and alumni, and coordinates Capital’s participation in three annual career fairs.
+Jennifer works with students on career planning and internship/job preparation, manages our Peer Career Advisors, and serves as the lead administrator for Capital’s job board.
+She also works with employers who are seeking Capital students and alumni, and coordinates Capital’s participation in annual career fairs.